 - Personnel and Investigative Services Division works closely with the City Personnel Department to manage the recruitment, testing, interview and background check process for all positions within the FFD.
 Additionally, fire investigations, background checks, and internal investigations are managed by this division.

-- Emergency Operations and Support Services Division provides emergency response in firefighting, EMS, hazmat, and urban search and rescue.
-2016, the Department responded to a total of 43,890 emergency incidents, with 3,356 being fire calls, resulting in a total of over $23 million in fire loss.
-All fire facilities, supplies and personal protective equipment oversight is managed from this division.
+- Emergency Operations Division provides emergency response in firefighting, EMS, and specialty team(s) operations.
+In 2018, the Department responded to a total of 45,049 emergency incidents, with 3,575 being fire calls, resulting in a total of over $27 million in fire loss.
+All fire facilities, supplies, and personal protective equipment oversight are managed from this division.

-- Training and Special Operations Division provides all hazards in-service and mandated training to all members of the FFD.
-Oversight for emergency services communications system, specialty teams, recruit academies, and management of the 2-year training plan are all implemented from this division.
+- Training Division provides all-hazards in-service and mandated training to all members of the FFD.
+Oversight recruit academies and management of the 2-year training plan are all implemented from this division.

-- Prevention and Technical Services Division provides fire code enforcement, inspection services; issues fire permits, plan checks, and conducts fire educational outreach programs.
+- Prevention and Support Services Division provides fire code enforcement, inspection services; issues fire permits, plan checks and conducts fire educational outreach programs.
 Additionally, the information services, technical service needs, and fire shop oversight fall within the purview of this division.